KippAD/portfolio-project-2/TESTING.md

 **Answers Not Displaying** - An issue that took up a fair amount of time in the development process was the answers not displaying in the game area when the game was started in specific scenarios.
 After hours of comparing vales and types of data, the solution was simply that the buttons had to be reassigned on every game iteration.

 **Home/Back Icon** - In pages the home icon and back icon would not load the main menu.
-The reason for this was that the href in the a element was set from the position of the JavaScript file, and not from the index.html itself - where the JavaScript was inserting the html.
+The reason for this was that the file path in the a element was set from the position of the JavaScript file, and not from the index.html itself - where the JavaScript was inserting the html.

 **Hover Issues** - During the game the CSS hover pseudo class would not function as expected.
 The issue was related to the CSS alterations made by JavaScript taking precedent.
-The bug was resolved by adding classes with greater importance to the function, meaning that the hover had greater priority.
+The bug was resolved by adding classes with greater importance to the function, meaning that the hover had better priority.

 [Back to contents](#contents)